-We used the Embedded Dataset for the above report and the Dataset is shown in below screenshot
+We used the Embedded Dataset for the above report, and the Dataset is shown in the below screenshot.

-In this example, We will create and add the Indicator on the right hand side of the Sales YTD and the Indicator should satisfy the below conditions:
+In this SSRS example, we will create and add the Indicator on the right-hand side of the Sales YTD, and the Indicator should satisfy the below conditions:

-- If the value of Sales YTD is less than Sales Last year then display Red Indicator.
+- If the value of Sales YTD is less than Sales Last year, then display the Red Indicator.

 - Anything Greater than Sales Last Year, Display Yellow Indicator.

-First, Let us create an Empty column by right clicking on the Sales YTD column and select the Insert Column option and then select Right option.
+First, let us create an Empty column by right-clicking on the Sales YTD column.
+Next, select the Insert Column option and then select the right option.

-Next, Drag and drop the Drop the Indicator from Toolbox to Empty column.
-When you drag and Drop the Indicator from Toolbox to Empty column, a new window called Select Indicator Type will be opened to select required Indicators (Directional, Symbols, Shapes and Ratings) from the available once.
-In this example, we are selecting Simple Shape Indicator as shown in below screenshot.
+Next, Drag and drop the SSRS Indicator from Toolbox to an Empty column.
+When you drop the Indicator to an Empty column, a new window called Select Indicator Type will open to select required Indicators (Directional, Symbols, Shapes, and Ratings) from the available ones.

-Click Ok to add Indicator to newly created empty cell.
+Click Ok to add an Indicator to a newly created empty cell.
 Now, we have to configure the Indicator value.
-First, Click on the Indicator will open the Gauge Data window.
+First, Click on the SSRS Indicator to open the Gauge Data window.

-Next we have to configure the Indicator Properties so, Right Click on the Indicator will open the context menu.
+Next, we have to configure the Indicator Properties.
+So, right-clicking on the Indicator will open the context menu.
 Please select the Indicator Properties option from it.

-Once you select the Indicator Properties option, a new window will be opened to configure the indicator values.
-First, goto Values and State tab, you can notice the default settings of the indicator values here.
+Once you select the Properties option, a new window will be opened to configure the values.
+First, go to the Values and State tab; you can notice the default settings of the SSRS indicator values here.

-By default States Measurement Unit value is Percentage and from 0 to 33 Red Indicators, 33 to 66 Yellow Indicator and 66 to 100 Green Indicator.
-If you want to change the percentage values, you can replace the default value or else use the fx button for custom expressions.
+By default, the State Measurement Unit value is Percentage, from 0 to 33 Red, 33 to 66 Yellow, and 66 to 100 Green Indicators.
+If you want to change the percentage values, you can replace the default value or use the fx button for custom expressions.

-In this example we want to display the indicators based on Numeric values so, Please change the States Measurement Unit value from Percentage to Numeric as shown in below screenshot.
-We are also removing Green Indicator by selecting the Green and deleting it.
+In this SSRS example, we want to display the indicators based on Numeric values.
+So, Please change the States Measurement Unit value from Percentage to Numeric.
+We are also removing Green Indicator by selecting Green and deleting it.

-From the above screenshot, For the Red indicator we are fine with the Start value 0 but we have to change the End value so, we are selecting the fx button next to End value Text box and write the following expression.
+From the above screenshot, we are okay with the Start value of 0 for the Red indicator.
+However, we have to change the End value.
+So, we are selecting the fx button next to the End value Textbox and writing the following expression.

-It means, If the Sales YTD value is between 0 and Sales Last Year Value then Red Indicator will be displayed.
+If the Sales YTD value is between 0 and the Sales Last Year’s Value, then Red Indicator will be displayed.

-Next, We are changing the Starting value of the Yellow indicator by clicking the fx button next to Start value Text box and write the following expression.
+Next, We are changing the Starting value of the Yellow indicator.
+Click the fx button next to the Start value Textbox and write the following expression.

-Next, We are leaving the End value of a Yellow Indicator empty.
-It means, If the Sales YTD value is greater than Sales Last Year then Yellow Indicator will be displayed.
+Next, We are leaving the End value of a Yellow SSRS Indicator empty.
+If the Sales YTD value is greater than the Sales Last Year, then a Yellow Indicator will be displayed.

-Click Ok to finish configuring the Indicator properties.
-Lets see the Report preview by clicking on preview tab
+Click OK to finish configuring the SSRS Indicator properties.
+Let’s see the Report preview by clicking on the preview tab.